Trade Finance – Germany

 Auf wiedersehen fossil fuels Germany’s route towards LNG adoption Auf wiedersehen fossil fuels: Germany’s route towards LNG adoption In a bid to diversify energy sources and become more eco-friendly, Germany has enacted a grand push toward natural gas.

-Commerzbank on standardisation the key to sustainable trade finance Commerzbank on standardisation: the key to sustainable trade finance The world of trade is changing.
+sustainable green finance trade finance Commerzbank on standardisation: the key to sustainable trade finance The world of trade is changing.
 Increasingly, the topic of environmental responsibility is taking centre stage, with discourse specifically circling around how the finance industry can implement sustainability measures more effectively.

 Videos – Trade Finance